devservice-ora/AI/Sample-AI-Prompts-For-CS.md

 ## 1. General Code & Structure Review

+**From My CS Student**:
+> Hi Professor, I read your article, and I think the point about understanding the fundamentals of AI was very interesting > because it connects to how we are learning to program.
+Just as someone cannot truly understand C++ by copying code
+> without understanding the concepts behind it, using AI effectively requires more than just asking it for answers.
+This
+> is especially important when using AI as a peer reviewer because the quality of the feedback depends on the questions we
+> ask and our ability to understand and evaluate the suggestions.
+>
+> When I used AI to review my lab assignment, I did not simply ask it to rewrite my code.
+Instead, I provided specific
+> steps on readability and efficiency, and explained the reasoning behind each change.
+The feedback helped me identify
+> improvements, but I still had to understand why those changes made the program better before I applied them.
+I think this
+> shows that AI is most useful when it supports our learning rather than replacing the process of understanding programming
+> concepts.

 > This is my final working code to address these project parameters.
 How can I improve my code?
 Improvements in either readability or to more closely mirror a real banking statement regarding the instructions.
 Please address any logical and all other flaws.

 > How can I pass variables by reference in this function?